Analysis of elastic $\alpha$-$^{12}$C scattering with global optimization in the cluster effective field theory: Abstract

 \section{Abstract}

 We analyze the elastic $\alpha$-$^{12}$C scattering including the contribution of resonance states below the $p$-$^{15}$N breakup threshold energy.
 We use the cluster effective field theory in which scattering amplitude is expanded in terms of the effective range expansion parameters for the angular momentum states from $l=0$ to $l=6$.
-The amplitude contains 37 parameters, which are determined by fitting to 11,392 differential cross section data points of the elastic $\alpha$-$^{12}$C scattering.
-To optimize the fitting process, we implement the Differential Evolution (DE) algorithm, which performs a global search over the high-dimensional parameter space and consistently converges to the same minimum $\chi^{2}$ value across independent runs, suggesting proximity to the global minimum within the explored domain.
-In parallel, the Markov chain Monte Carlo method is used to cross-check the DE results and to estimate the parameter uncertainties.
+The amplitude contains 37 parameters, which are determined by fitting to 11~392 differential cross section data points of the elastic $\alpha$-$^{12}$C scattering.
+To optimize the fitting process, we implement the differential evolution (DE) algorithm, which performs a global search over the high-dimensional parameter space and consistently converges to the same minimum $\chi^{2}$ value across independent runs, suggesting proximity to the global minimum within the explored domain.
+In parallel, the Markov chain Monte Carlo (MCMC) method is used to crosscheck the DE results and to estimate the parameter uncertainties.
 The best fit yields $\chi^{2}/N\!\simeq\!6.2$ for the elastic scattering data.
 Using the determined 37 parameters, we calculate the differential cross sections and the phase shifts of the elastic $\alpha$-$^{12}$C scattering and compare the results with experimental data and those of an $R$-matrix analysis.
 Our result of the cross section agrees with the experimental data as accurately as an $R$-matrix analysis.
-The results demonstrate that the cluster effective field theory, combined with machine learning based optimization and uncertainty quantification, provides a reliable and systematic framework for application to low-energy phenomena relevant to stellar evolution and nucleosynthesis.
+The results demonstrate that the cluster effective field theory, combined with global optimization and uncertainty quantification based on DE-MCMC methods, provides a reliable and systematic framework for applications to low energy phenomena relevant to stellar evolution and nucleosynthesis.